Skip to main content

 While you can change advisors, please note that your advisor was assigned to you because they have more in-depth knowledge about your degree program.
 To request a different advisor, email advising@nmsu.edu providing your name, Aggie ID, and a brief explanation of why you'd like to change advisors.
 Or, if you're planning to change your major, you can also speak to your current advisor directly and they can facilitate the move to your new advisor.

-All appointments take place using Microsoft Teams and we strongly encourage that you either use or have access to a computer for your appointment.
+If you chose a virtual appointment, your appointment will be on Microsoft Teams and we strongly encourage that you either use or have access to a computer for your appointment.
 We often use screen sharing, share files, and post links in the chat window.

 You'll receive a link to your advisor's Teams profile in your appointment confirmation from Navigate.
 Your advisor will send you a message at the start of your scheduled appointment.